Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 # Revit MSBuild SDK

-MSBuild SDK for developing and publishing the plugin for multiple Revit versions.
+MSBuild SDK for developing and publishing the add-ins for multiple Revit versions.

 ## Table of contents